 - proprietary third party software provided by a commercial company that can deliver the CT600, any of the required supplementary pages, the accounts, computations and any supporting documents

-- HMRC Corporation Tax online filing software.
+- HMRC Corporation Tax online filing service.
 This application is intended for small, unrepresented companies and allows them to complete and submit a CT600 and supplementary pages CT600A, CT600E and CT600J.

-A company can also use the HMRC Corporation Tax online filing software to produce the required accounts and computations in iXBRL format.
+A company can also use the HMRC Corporation Tax online filing service to produce the required accounts and computations in iXBRL format.
 However, not all companies can use the service.

-Companies that cannot use HMRC’s free filing software
+Companies that cannot use HMRC’s free filing service (CATO)

-A company cannot use the PDF software if any of the following apply:
+A company cannot use the free service if any of the following apply:

-- the accounting period for the return is covered by more than one set of statutory accounts
+- the Corporation Tax accounting period for the return is covered by more than one set of statutory accounts

-- the company needs to report a repayment of a loan to a participator more than nine months after the end of the accounting period
+- company needs to claim a repayment of a loan to a participator (for example, a director’s loan), more than 9 months after the end of the accounting period

-A company cannot use the accounts template in the PDF software if they need to report any of the following:
+A company cannot use the free service if they need to report any of the following in the accounts: